MaelAbgrall/HardwareforAI/README.md

 ### Choosing a GPU

 ![](./images/gpucore.jpg)

+*this square on the middle is the graphic chip. the smaller squares around it are voltage regulators (VRM) and the memory**

 When you are building a deep learning focused computer, the main concern is the GPU, how many ? how efficient ?